Law

 SECTION B

-1. Donoghue v Stevenson set a landmark cases to establish tort of negligence.
+1. Donoghue v Stevenson set a landmark

 Explain briefly the element on negligence under law of tort.
 (10m)